calm-workshop-2024/calm-workshop-2024.github.io/content/call-for-papers.md

 ---
-title: "Call for Papers & Reviewers"
+title: "Call for Papers"
 ---

-# Call for Papers & Reviewers
+# Call for Papers

-## [Submit](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/CALM) your paper or [sign up](https://forms.gle/rby9yB8ufWBPXxJC9) to be a reviewer!
+## Submit your paper on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/CALM)

 Our workshop aims to explore the many exciting synergies between causality and large models.
 We identify four main directions to cover in our workshop: